 Result

-With electricity price increases or longer operating times, the economic efficiency of IE4 improves significantly.
-The example calculation is deliberately conservative: it assumes constant full load and no partial load phases.
-In practice, the relative advantage of IE4 is greatest at nominal load; a frequency inverter should be considered instead for frequent partial load operation.
+With electricity price increases or longer operating times, the economic case for IE4 improves further.
+The example is deliberately conservative: it assumes constant full load and no partial-load phases.
+In practice, the relative advantage of IE4 is greatest at rated load; a VFD should be considered instead for frequent partial-load operation.
+IE3 and IE4 asynchronous motors in IEC frame sizes are available in the TEA asynchronous motors range.
+For a complete drivetrain assessment, see the guide on TCO calculation for drive trains.

 Permanent magnet synchronous motor (PMSM) vs. asynchronous motor with IE4/IE5